 Biophilia, an instinctive bond between human being and other living systems also played a part in the project, meaning that HASSELL wanted to use alternative and varying light sources and natural products to improve the wellbeing and workspace environment of employees.

-CSR Himmel Interior Systems supplied custom Timber Wedge Panels, Timber Lay-In Panels, and Ceilector Steel Grid in Black to achieve the project goals.
+Himmel Interior Systems supplied custom Timber Wedge Panels, Timber Lay-In Panels, and Ceilector Steel Grid in Black to achieve the project goals.
 The end result is a striking and unique ceiling centerpiece which achieves the delicate balance between HASSELL’s concept and delivery.
 The willingness to invest in locally manufactured products ensured an incredible custom finish.

-To find out how CSR Himmel Interior Systems can assist you with your project, visit their website, or call 1300 374 253
+To find out how Himmel Interior Systems can assist you with your project, visit their website, or call 1300 374 253